bradykuo/OpenCV-Image-Processing-Application/README.md

 ## Acknowledgments
 - Based on OpenCV computer vision library
-- Uses PyTorch deep learning framework
-- CIFAR10 dataset provided by the Canadian Institute For Advanced Research
-- Created as part of image processing and deep learning coursework
+- Created as part of image processing coursework